andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 # Evolving Solution

 The Evolving Solution is a dynamic product comprising all appropriate components of the final solution and any intermediate deliverables necessary to explore requirements and the solution under construction.
-Components can be complete, a baseline of a partial solution (Solution Increment), or work in progress, and may include models, prototypes, supporting materials, and testing and review artifacts.
+Components can be complete, a baseline of a partial solution (Solution Increment), or work in progress, and may include models, prototypes, supporting materials, and testing and review artefacts.

 At the end of each Project Increment, the Solution Increment is deployed into live use, becoming the Deployed Solution.